lblod/poc-decide-harvester-consumer-service/README.md

-# harvesting scanning cve service
+# harvesting consumer decide service

 This service aims to handle delta consumer events (dumps, delta file).

-It downloads the delta or dump file and make it available to the next steps
+It downloads the delta or dump file and make it available to the next steps.

-This service reacts to deltas and must be used within the context of the LBLOD harvester.
+This service reacts to deltas and must be used within the context of the harvester.

 Here's an example of scheduled job one can create to trigger the task (notice `<http://www.semanticdesktop.org/ontologies/2007/01/19/nie#url>